“What could have – or has – saved your marriage?”

 It was amazing how many people said “counseling” and “therapy” – these aren’t people who have it all figured out.
 We all have to navigate the ups and downs.
 Marriage, like any relationship, isn’t a “one and done” concept.
 You can’t simply buy flowers one day and figure you’re covered for romance for a year.
 And you have to be willing to go beyond yourself and your own ego, making your marriage a priority.
 Sometimes that outside perspective is what is needed to get you both back on the right track.

 In our couples’ coaching, Nathan and I walk with couples together to understand how their personalities blend and how they can best foster each others’ strengths.
 We help them identify their reactive triggers and learn how to motivate and challenge each other in a positive and supportive way.
+If you want to know if coaching saves marriages, check this out right now.
+While I don’t abide by Tony’s style of pressure, I believe there are powerful questions that can open the door to greater change than you ever could imagine.

 We guide you to connect in every way, pushing past the ability to simply live together and go from living side-by-side to effectively and intentionally going deeper as intimate partners in love and in life.